914-Chu/CS126-Serious-Snakes/PROPOSAL.md

 <img src="https://github.com/CS126FA19/serious-snakes-914-Chu/blob/master/spring.gif" alt="alt text" width="250" height="250">

-### Flip
+### Fake

 <img src="https://github.com/CS126FA19/serious-snakes-914-Chu/blob/master/flip.gif" alt="alt text" width="250" height="250">

 ## Background

-To recreate the game I used to played a lot when I was a kid.
+The reason why I chose game as my final project was to learn how to build a game from scratch.
+Since building a game requires various techniques I believe this is a good opportunity for me to gain a better understanding on integrating skills I've learned so far.
+The NS-SHAFT was a game I used to play a lot when I was a kid.
+Since the rule, function and graphics of this game are quite straight forward, I think it's a suitable choice for my first game.

 ## Libraries

-- ofxGame: Game engine
+- FMOD: Audio
 - ofxActionManager: Actions
 - ofxGui: Graphical user interfaces